 - When I say gesture, my gesture, I mean what my mark is… …It is a struggle for me to both discard and retain what is gestural and personal, Signature’… …’Gesture’ must appear out of necessity, not habit.

-* Helen Frankenthaler, source of her woman artist quotes on modern art & paintings: ‘An interview with Helen Frankenthaler’ Geldzahler, ‘The New York school – the painters & sculptors of the fifties’ Irving Sandler, Harper & Row, Publishers, 1978, p.
-67 (American woman painter, famous for her soak method (‘Mountains and Sea’) and flat colourful painting technique in Color Field; at the bottom biography facts)
+* her artist quote on the difference between gesture and signature in her painting, from : ‘An interview with Helen Frankenthaler’ Geldzahler, ‘The New York school – the painters & sculptors of the fifties’ Irving Sandler, Harper & Row, Publishers, 1978, p.
+67

 - A really good picture looks as if it’s happened at once.
 It’s an immediate image.
 For my own work, when a picture looks labored and overworked, and you can read in it – well, she did this and then she did that, and then she did that – there is something in it that has not got to do with beautiful art to me.
 And I usually throw these out, though I think very often it takes ten of those over-labored efforts to produce one really beautiful wrist motion that is synchronized with your head and heart, and you have it, and therefore it looks as if it were born in a minute.